apperian/EASEJenkinsPlugin/README.md

 # Usage

-When you install this plugin, you will have the ability to add the "Arxan MAM Publisher" as a post-build action on a project's Configure page.
+When you install this plugin, you will have the ability to add the "Digital.ai App Management Publisher" as a post-build action on a project's Configure page.

 After adding the action to your project, configure it to specify the